efarish/portfolio/aws/ecs_docker/README.md

 **--OR--**

-At the command line in the directory the build and deploy commands where run, run `sam delete`.
+At the command line in the directory the build and deploy commands were run, run `sam delete`.

 After doing either of these, do a sanity check to make sure the ECS cluster, VPC, and application load balancer are deleted.